Kyle-Stadelmann/DiscordBot/README.md

 ### Install
 1. `git clone https://github.com/Kyle-Stadelmann/DiscordBot`
 2. `cd DiscordBot`
+3. Ensure node is installed and `node -v` matches the version in `.nvmrc` (can use `nvm use` or `nvm use [version]` if nvm is installed)
-3. `npm install`
+4. `npm install`
-4. Install ffmpeg onto your system and set the system environment variable FFMPEG_PATH to the install location.
+5. Install ffmpeg onto your system and set the system environment variable FFMPEG_PATH to the install location.
-5. `cp .env.template .env`
+6. `cp .env.template .env`
-6. Fill out fields in `.env` file with API keys/secrets
+7. Fill out fields in `.env` file with API keys/secrets

 ### Start in the development environment
 In the development environment, the development bot specified in the `.env` file (DEV_BOT_TOKEN) will be used instead of the production one.
 Additionally, certain rules such as removing cooldowns are activated to make development smoother.